 Scientists have an ethical obligation to submit creditable research results for publication.
-Moreover, as the persons directly responsible for their work, researchers should not enter into agreements that interfere with their access to the data and their ability to analyze it independently, to prepare manuscripts, and to publish them.
-Authors should describe the role of the study sponsor(s), if any, in study design; in the collection, analysis, and interpretation of data; in the writing of the report; and in the decision to submit the report for publication.
+Moreover, as the persons directly responsible for their work, researchers should not enter into agreements that interfere with their access to the data and their ability to analyze them independently, and to prepare and publish manuscripts.
+Authors should describe the role of the study sponsor, if any, in study design; collection, analysis, and interpretation of data; writing the report; and the decision to submit the report for publication.
 If the supporting source had no such involvement, the authors should so state.
-Biases potentially introduced when sponsors are directly involved in research are analogous to methodological biases of other sorts.
-Some journals, therefore, choose to include information about the sponsor's involvement in the methods section.
+Biases potentially introduced when sponsors are directly involved in research are analogous to methodological biases.
+Some journals, therefore, choose to include information in the Methods section about the sponsor's involvement.

-Editors may request that authors of a study funded by an agency with a proprietary or financial interest in the outcome sign a statement such as, "I had full access to all of the data in this study and I take complete responsibility for the integrity of the data and the accuracy of the data analysis."
+Editors may request that authors of a study funded by an agency with a proprietary or financial interest in the outcome sign a statement, such as "I had full access to all of the data in this study and I take complete responsibility for the integrity of the data and the accuracy of the data analysis."
 Editors should be encouraged to review copies of the protocol and/or contracts associated with project-specific studies before accepting such studies for publication.
 Editors may choose not to consider an article if a sponsor has asserted control over the authors' right to publish.

-II.D.3.
-Potential Conflicts of Interest Related to Commitments of Editors, Journal Staff, or Reviewers
+II.
+D. 3.
+Potential Conflicts of Interest Related to Commitments of Editors, Journal Staff, or Reviewers flicts of interest.

-Editors should avoid selecting external peer reviewers with obvious potential conflicts of interest, for example, those who work in the same department or institution as any of the authors.
-Authors often provide editors with the names of persons they feel should not be asked to review a manuscript because of potential conflicts of interest, usually professional.
 When possible, authors should be asked to explain or justify their concerns; that information is important to editors in deciding whether to honor such requests.

+Editors should avoid selecting external peer reviewers with obvious potential conflicts of interest-for example, those who work in the same department or institution as any of the authors.
+Authors often provide editors with the names of persons they feel should not be asked to review a manuscript because of potential, usually professional, con-

-Reviewers must disclose to editors any conflicts of interest that could bias their opinions of the manuscript, and they should disqualify themselves from reviewing specific manuscripts if they believe it to be appropriate.
-As in the case of authors, silence on the part of reviewers concerning potential conflicts may mean either that such conflicts exist that they have failed to disclose, or that conflicts do not exist.
+Reviewers must disclose to editors any conflicts of interest that could bias their opinions of the manuscript, and they should recuse themselves from reviewing specific manuscripts if the potential for bias exists.
+As in the case of authors, silence on the part of reviewers concerning potential conflicts may mean either that conflicts exist and the reviewer has failed to disclose them or conflicts do not exist.
 Reviewers must therefore also be asked to state explicitly whether conflicts do or do not exist.
 Reviewers must not use knowledge of the work, before its publication, to further their own interests.

 Editors who make final decisions about manuscripts must have no personal, professional, or financial involvement in any of the issues they might judge.
-Other members of the editorial staff, if they participate in editorial decisions, must provide editors with a current description of their financial interests (as they might relate to editorial judgments) and disqualify themselves from any decisions where they have a conflict of interest.
-Editorial staff must not use the information gained through working with manuscripts for private gain.
+Other members of the editorial staff, if they participate in editorial decisions, must provide editors with a current description of their financial interests (as they might relate to editorial judgments) and recuse themselves from any decisions in which a conflict of interest exists.
+Editorial staff must not use information gained through working with manuscripts for private gain.
 Editors should publish regular disclosure statements about potential conflicts of interests related to the commitments of journal staff.

-II.E.
-Privacy and Confidentiality II.E.1.
+II.
+E. Privacy and Confidentiality II.
+E. 1.
 Patients and Study Participants